 Therefore, to help you choose the right mount for your scope, we created this guide to not only help you understand all the different types of scope mounts on the market but also when someone should choose one over another.
-As you will see, there are some mounts that are actually pretty useless and shouldn’t be used at all in the modern age, whereas there are others that only fit a unique situation.

 With that said, in this article we’re going to cover: